An Excel add-in that will help you with your InDesign data merge job.

 To avoid these problems, we add a simple Add-In for Excel (both for Mac and Windows), which allows you to export this .txt file while keeping your Excel source file open on the screen.
 It will export your file in the same folder as the Excel file with the same name as the spreadsheet label.
 A macro add-in has a new button that lets you always operate in the main .xlsx file and always saves both the .xlsx file and the UTF8/Unicode .txt version.
 This helps with the problems outlined above, i.e., it ensures consistent “character codes”; reduces “ghost editing”; and cancels the “file is in use by another application” warning.

-You can download the add-in from here.
+You can download the add-in from the button above.

 Following there are the instructions to install it in five very simple steps.